 Gmail power users know something that your average user doesn’t.
-In this article you will discover how to:
+In this article you will discover a full list of gmail tips:

 - Organize your inbox with stars

 - Use labels to properly organize your inbox

 - Share email threads instead of forwarding

 - Chat alongside emails for easy collaboration

 - Schedule emails instead of sending right away

 - Delegate your email account to someone else